A computational methodology for two-dimensional fluid flows: Numerical simulation and verification

 \subsection{Poisson equation in complex geometry}

+The DD subdivision is not restricted on the real line or to a regularly sampled data~\cite{Dubuc89}.
+The original development considers a function sampled on integers, which is extended iteratively to a continuous functions. \citet{Sweldens95} (and similar works) studied the iterative interpolation on irregular meshes and complex geometries.
+In the present implementation, the domain can be a collection of rectangles (or rectangular prism in 3D), such as a domain with a rectangular hole.

-The present collocation method can adopt a complex geometry.
-To verify this, we have solved~(\ref{eq:prj}) in the domain $[-2,2]\times[-2,2]\backslash[-0.5,0.5]\times[-0.5,0.5]$, which has a hole.
+To demonstrate the present collocation method on a domain with a hole, we have solved~(\ref{eq:prj}) in the domain $[-2,2]\times[-2,2]\backslash[-0.5,0.5]\times[-0.5,0.5]$, which has a hole.
 Since the exact solution is known, we can assess the accuracy.
 Without going to further details, let us present the numerical solution and the associated mesh.
-For a better visualization, we have presented only a portion of the mesh and the solution in the entire domain in Fig~\ref{fig:sqr}.
-This example verifies two benefits of the present collocation method.
-First, we can work with complex geometry which a collection of rectangles.
-Second, we can employ a nonuniform mesh.
+For a better visualization, we have presented only a portion of the mesh, where the solution has been presented in the entire domain in Fig~\ref{fig:sqr}.